Best International Health Insurance in Singapore 2022

 How To Make An International Health Insurance Claim

 The process for specific types of claims may differ from insurance company to company.
-However, international health insurance plans offered by popular insurers such as AXA, MSIG, or AIG generally have similar claims procedures.
+However, international health insurance plans offered by popular insurers such as AXA, MSIG, and FWD generally have similar claims procedures.
 Here are some things that you should take note of when making an insurance claim.

-Inform your insurance agent or advisor immediately should you need to make a claim.
+Inform your insurer or financial advisor immediately should you need to make a claim.
 For full assurance of claims, it’s best to call the insurer's dedicated claims concierge hotline or your broker to get peace of mind for your medical treatment.
 Some insurers also have online claims applications to make it hassle-free.

 Whatever you are making a claim for, you have to be able to prove its authenticity.
 This means producing original documents for the following: your attending physician's statements, medical certificates, accident reports, clinic or hospital invoices